PolyLvst/sendrepo/README.md

 ### Configuration Options

+-   `config_sync`: (Optional) A command to sync your configuration file itself.
+When you run the script with the `--sync-config` flag, this command will be executed in the directory containing your `config.yaml`.
+This is useful for pulling the latest version from a Git repository or syncing from a cloud storage provider.
+    -   **Git Example**: `command: "git pull"`
+    -   **rclone Example**: `command: "rclone sync gdrive:sendrepo_config ."` (This syncs the contents of the `sendrepo_config` folder from a Google Drive remote to the current directory).
 -   `root`: (Optional) A base path that can be referenced in your project paths.
 -   `projects`: A dictionary of all your projects.
     -   `<project-name>`: A unique name for your project.